patrickisgreat/exacttargetlaravel/README.md

 Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `digitaladditive/exacttargetlaravel`.
 Or just run composer require digitaladditive/exacttargetlaravel

 	"require-dev": {
-		"digitaladditive/exacttargetlaravel": "~0.1"
+		"digitaladditive/ExactTargetLaravel": "~1.1"
 	}

 Next, update Composer from the Terminal:

     composer update --dev

-Next, You will have to fill out your CLIENT_ID and CLIENT_SECRET into the config.php file included with this package in this package's root directory.
+Next, You will have to fill out your Exact Target CLIENT_ID and CLIENT_SECRET within the config.php file included with this package in this package's root directory.
 You MUST also fill out the same variables and rename the file `config.php.template` that gets installed along with this package's dependancy -- Fuel SDK -- in your PROJECT's vendor folder under `vendor/exacttarget/fuel-sdk-php/config.php.template`.
 Also included with this package is a directory called `wsdl` which includes a file called `ExactTargetWSDL.xml`.
 Copy this directory and it's contents into `vendor/exacttarget/fuel-sdk-php/`, and update the config file's `xmlloc` variable to the following value: `'xmlloc' => __DIR__.'/wsdl/ExactTargetWSDL.xml'`.

 I know this is a bit of a pain in terms of configuration.
 As soon as the Exact Target REST api gets more flushed out with more Data Event endpoints I will deprecate the SOAP methods and use of the Fuel SDK.
 At that time most of the above configuration will not be necessary.

+For automated deployments you can keep a copy of these configuration files anywhere in your repository and have your task runner copy them into place.
+We use Gulp / Elixir at Digital Additve and our Gulp config for
+This looks like this:

+	elixir(function (mix) {
+		    mix.copy('config/etApi_config.php', 'vendor/digitaladditive/exacttarget-laravel/config.php');

+            mix.copy('config/etFuel_config.php', 'vendor/exacttarget/fuel-sdk-php/config.php');

+            mix.copy('vendor/digitaladditive/exacttarget-laravel/wsdl', 'vendor/exacttarget/fuel-sdk-php/wsdl');
+	});

-Now just write a use statement at the top of your Laravel project like so:
+Now just write a use statement at the top of your Laravel app files like so:

 	use digitaladditive\exacttargetlaravel\LaravelEtApi;